Al-Sad/mdFCN/README.md

 -   *multiplex_measures.m*: It calculates various measures of structural multiplexity.
 ### Correlation
 -   *corr_density.m*: It calculates the density of significant positive/negative correlations.
--   *make_FDR.m*: It applies multiple comparisons correction using the BenjaminiñHochberg procedure.
+-   *make_FDR.m*: It applies multiple comparisons correction using the Benjamini‚ÄìHochberg procedure.
 -   *partialcorr_score_tensor.m*: It calculates correlation using Spearman's rank coefficient with the infants' conceptional age acting as a covariate.
 -   *tensor_correct_median.m*: It standardizes the connectivity patterns of every subject by removing their median and setting their median absolute deviation to one.
 ### Plotting